petzval/btferret/README.md

 This a minimal node server callback that simply prints a message, and exits when the first data byte is an ascii 'D'.
 It can also be stopped by pressing the x key.
 See btferret.c or sample.c for other examples.
+Note that the callback function is effectively identical to the classic callback listed in [classic\_server](#4-2-2-classic\_server), so the same code can be used for classic and node callbacks.

 ```c
    // listen for packets from node 4 with termination character 10